nte23/nte23/README.md

 # 👋 Hi, I'm Niels

-⚖️ I'm a Legal project manager turned builder — exploring how **AI, automation, and smart systems** can make life and work simpler.
+⚖️ I'm a Paralegal and Legal project manager who loves to tinker, especially exploring how **AI, automation, and smart systems** can make life and work simpler.
 On GitHub you’ll mostly find my **personal projects**, experiments, and smart home builds.

 ## 🔧 Current Projects
-- **VU 1 Dial App** → mainly vibe coding a small app to connect VU 1 Dials to Home Assistant and more
+- **Better VU 1 Dials** → mainly vibe coding a small app to connect VU 1 Dials to Home Assistant and more

 Warning: mostly vibe coded with claude, I'm learning coding as I go, please dont trust "my" code and verify everything yourself :)